Neil Daswani

 Neil Daswani is a co-director of the Stanford Advanced Security Certification Program, and an expert in data security.
 He is the lead author of the book "Foundations of Security: What Every Programmer Needs To Know."

 In 2008, he co-founded Dasient, a web security company, along with another ex-Googler and Berkeley alum Shariq Rizvi, and former McKinsey strategy consultant Ameet Ranadive.
 Daswani was previously a product manager at Google.

 Career

+Daswani was born into a Sindhi family.
+He did B.S. in Computer Science from Colombia University in 1996 and M.S. and Ph.D. in Computer Science from Stanford University.

 Prior to his roles at Google and Stanford, Daswani served in a variety of research, development, teaching, and managerial roles at Yodlee, Lucent, and Bellcore (now Telcordia Technologies).
 His additional areas of expertise include wireless data technology, and peer-to-peer systems.
 He has published extensively in these areas, frequently gives talks at industry and academic conferences, and has been granted several U.S. patents.